bmir-radx/radx-data-dictionary-specification/radx-data-dictionary-specification.md

 ### Column: Enumeration

-For a given row, this column specifies a controlled list of values for datafile values.
+The `Enumeration` column specifies a controlled list of values that datafile values must be drawn from.
 The list is specified as `value0=label0 ; value1=label1 ... ; valueN=labelN`.
 Each item in the list is a value-label pair, separated by a semi-colon character (;).
 This pair is written out in the format `value=label`.
 White space surrounding the semi-colon (;) and equals (=) characters is not significant.
 Thus, the following are valid examples:

 `0=Saliva ; 1=Blood`